Structural Requirements of Good Government

 Election of the Premier

 Each electorate shall cast one preferential vote for the election of the Premier.
 The preferential vote will be decided by the voters in each electorate.
-This is similar to the N.S.W. system where the Members of the Legislature elect the Premier, except it is the People from each electorate rather than the Member from each electorate voting.
+This is similar to the N.S.W. and Victorian systems where the Members of the Legislature elect the Premier, except it is the People from each electorate rather than the Member from each electorate voting.

 If the Premier is elected by a basic popular vote, rather than by electorate, it is inevitable that his election will be entirely decided by the people in the most densely populated area.
 Consequently, to be elected, the incumbent Premier and other candidates will need to appeal to the People in the most densely populated area with all the financial and legislative power that they can, to the inevitable detriment of the People living in the other areas.